European Marine Energy Centre: Research and monitoring

 For most developers coming to deploy at EMEC, installation at these facilities will be the first time their device has been in the open sea and grid connected.
 They typically will not have a track record which indicates the type and extent of interactions between the device and the receiving environment.
 Therefore, whilst the central purpose of EMEC is to provide an operational test facility, there is also a key role in establishing and facilitating monitoring of devices in relation to their impacts on the receiving environment.
 The main driver to this has been through the consenting process, which requires developers to consider environmental issues prior to testing at EMEC and to mitigate against any potential for negative impact.

 The involvement within the research field has led EMEC to occupy a unique position, having links with a range of different developers and devices, as well as academic institutions and regulatory bodies.
 EMEC is independent of any developer or device, as EMEC aims to ensure that different devices are monitored in a consistent way, using the best available methods.
 Independence of EMEC also encourages the dissemination of monitoring information can be carried out throughout the industry.

-A submerged Microsoft data center was tested at the site, suggesting that the data needs of major cities could be served by underwater data centers powered by offshore wind farms.
+A 450 kW submerged Microsoft data center was tested at EMEC's wave test site in 2018.
+The project was part of Microsoft's ongoing quest for cloud data center solutions that are less resource intensive and offer rapid provisioning, lower costs, and high agility to meet the needs of cloud users around the world.
+Deepwater deployment offers ready access to cooling, a controlled environment, and has the potential to be powered by co-located renewable power sources.